anetczuk/mpython-serial-protogen/README.md

 Generate your message exchange protocol layer.
 Make your life easier and don't repeat yourself.
 Define your messages and have code generated.

+Generator is useful in case of communication between *Raspberry Pi Pico* (sensor) plugged into USB port of PC (host).
+Generator properly handles corner cases such as keyboard interrupt character (`0x03`) and new line character (`\n`).
+In first case interrupt handling have to be disabled.
+In second case new line causes read interrupt, so reading operation have to be resumed.

+Main motivation of creating the project reluctance to do repetitive activities (copy-paste of code fragments to implement new messages) and error-prone defining of data frames.

+## Generating protocol

+To generate protocol codes do following steps:
+1. define configuration `.json` file (example: [examples/pico-simple/pico-protocol.json](examples/pico-simple/pico-protocol.json))
+2. execute generator `python3 -m mpyserialprotogen` with config file passed as argument

+Type `python3 -m mpyserialprotogen --help` for supported input arguemnts or open [help page](doc/cmdargs.md).

 ## MicroPython limitations